Web Attacks Tutorial

 For a normal login, the SQL looks something like:

-select username, user_password from minibbtable_users where user_password = md5('johnspassword') and username='johndoe' limit 1;
+select username, password from users where password = hash('hunter1') and username='admin' limit 1;

 But, we can set username to

-This happens, on miniBB, to always be the administrator, and so, if we enter the above string for our username and any password, we will be logged as administrator.
+This happens, on in our test forum, to always be the admin, and so, if we enter the above string for our username and any password, we will be logged in admin.

 What can be done with this attack varies based on the usage of the SQL statement.
 Some search pages, for example, have vulnerabilities that allow any data in the database to be returned by using the union statement.
 It all depends on how the results of the query are used.
 In this case, the first returned result is used for authentication, and so we can get privilege escalation.